 04.01 Application of (or Applying) OpE.
 Taking actions based on insights or recommendations resulting from OpE evaluations.
 These actions could involve communicating with stakeholders, taking regulatory actions, and influencing agency programs.

-Evaluation of (or Evaluating) OpE.
-A review of OpE information (generally coordinated by an issue manager in IOEB and performed by IOEB staff technical staff, or ) to determine the significance of the information and to gain insights and lessons learned that the NRC could use for agency communication or application.
+04.02 Evaluation of (or Evaluating) OpE.
+A review of OpE information (generally coordinated by an issue manager in IOEB/CAEB and performed by IOEB/CAEB staff of NRR/NRO technical staff, or a combination of each) to determine the significance of the information and to gain insights and lessons learned that the NRC could use for agency communication or application.

-04. Issue Manager.
+04.03 Issue Manager.
 An individual within the clearinghouse who is responsible for tracking and project managing an issue for resolution (IFR) through the evaluation and application phases of the OpE process.